MCG-NKU/E2FGVI/README.md

 If you have any question, please feel free to contact us via `zhenli1031ATgmail.com` or `czlu919AToutlook.com`.

+## License
+Licensed under a [Creative Commons Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/) for Non-commercial use only.
+Any commercial use should get formal permission first.

 ## Acknowledgement

 This repository is maintained by [Zhen Li](https://paper99.github.io) and [Cheng-Ze Lu](https://github.com/LGYoung).